How to Clear Points from Your Utah Driving Record

 Step 4: Challenge Inaccurate Points

 Sometimes points remain on a record due to errors.
-If you believe points were added incorrectly:
+If you believe points were added incorrectly:- Request a copy of your driving record from the Utah Driver License Division.

 - Compare it with your ticket history and court records.